patriciclobo/ninja-authentication/README.md

 **Please note: This module does not do the actual authentication (checking username and password against store values).
 It also does not provide any templates for login, registration, etc. It just makes handling authentications in the Ninja web framework a little easier.**

+This module uses [BCrypt][2] provided by [jBCrypt][3] for password hashing, which means, that you don't have to store a salt along with the user.
+Just the hashed password.
+This also means, that you have to hash the user password with the following provided message and store this hash value with the user.

+	getHashedPassword(String password)

-The module mainly consists of two classes: AuthenticationFilter and Authentications.
+When using this module, you basically use two classes: AuthenticationFilter and Authentications.

 *AuthenticationFilter*

 The AuthenticationFilter is responsible for checking if a user is logged in.
 It does this by checking if a username is stored in the current session or in a cookie.
-If no username is found in neither the session or the cookie it will redirect the current request to a predefined url in your application.conf
+If no username is found in either the session or the cookie it will redirect the current request to a predefined url in your application.conf

 	auth.redirect.url=/my/login/url